Definitions

 - Family history: nuclear, extended, blended, or single parent family, adopted or biological child, only child, sibling order, living with foster parents in foster homes;

-- Social location and history: type of labor performed, level of education, class position and mobility, immigration or refugee status, employment status;
+- Social location and history: type of labor performed, level of education, class position and mobility, employment status;

 - Political history: be it shaped by colonialism, imperialism, civil or international wars, racial segregation, dictatorships, capitalism, socialism; and